littleroot/vector/README.md

 # vector

-Generic vector implementation in Go.
+Mathematical vector implementation in Go using generics.

 ## Usage